OWASP/samm/Supporting Resources/v2.0/summit-201706-woburn/20170613-core-model-changes.md

 # Interesting points and general issues brought up during the discussion
   * currently we only measure whether or not we do something, not how well.
     * In the current model, repeatability is not consistently baked into activities.
 Some include it, many don't.
 The new model should remove that and standardize them.
-After that we can work on how well an activity is carried out in an organisation.
+After that we can work on how well an activity is carried out in an organization.
     * there is currently no framework (we know of) which can tell whether a design is secure.
 The goal is to say, if the SAMM activities are followed and done well, you should have a secure design.
     * the model should aim for activities which apply for every methodology.
       * Per activity, we should have a clarification per development methodology explaining how the activity would be done within that methodology.